 The Bible presents an overwhelmingly clear answer to the question of the number of elders.
-When one looks at the verses containing the words elder, overseer, and pastor, a consistent pattern of plurality emerges.5 Luke, Paul, James, and Peter all refer to the office of elder in the church, with each assuming a plurality of elders per congregation (Acts 14:23, 20:17; Philippians 1:1; 1 Timothy 4:14, 5:17; Titus 1:5; James 5:14; 1 Peter 5:1-5).6 At the Summit, strictly from a pragmatic standpoint, we would hardly be tempted to limit eldership to one person.
+When one looks at the verses containing the words elder, overseer, and pastor, a consistent pattern of plurality emerges.
+Luke, Paul, James, and Peter all refer to the office of elder in the church, with each assuming a plurality of elders per congregation (Acts 14:23, 20:17; Philippians 1:1; 1 Timothy 4:14, 5:17; Titus 1:5; James 5:14; 1 Peter 5:1-5).
+At the Summit, strictly from a pragmatic standpoint, we would hardly be tempted to limit eldership to one person.
 But our decision to have multiple elders stems fundamentally from biblical convictions, not pragmatic concerns.

 Elders at the Summit undergo rigorous scrutiny based on the scriptural requirements listed above.
 They go through a process designed to assess whether they meet the moral demands of Scripture, whether they have a passion to shepherd God's people, whether they are leading in generosity and service, whether they have the ability to teach, and whether they agree wholeheartedly with the Summit's theology.
 Those who do not meet the biblical standards do not step into the role.
+And many gifted men in the church will never fill this role, though they may be capable of it.

 We believe that the biblical depiction of elders precludes women from serving as elders.
 Scripture provides no examples of women who served the church in this capacity, and the consensus from church history corroborates this perspective.
-More pointedly, the Apostle Paul forbids women from teaching with elder-like authority or exercising spiritual authority over men in the church (1 Timothy 2:12), two of the key functions that make up the elder's role.
-Women should be exercising all of the same spiritual gifts as men, including teaching and preaching.
-In fact, we need more women stepping up to do so!
-But in our efforts to promote more women in leadership, we seek to draw the same lines that Scripture does.
+More pointedly, the Apostle Paul forbids women from teaching or exercising authority over men in the church (1 Timothy 2:12), two of the key functions that make up the elder's role.
+Women may exercise every spiritual gift-and we need more women stepping up to do so!-but in our efforts to promote more women in leadership, we seek to draw the same lines that Scripture does.